 What Low-Traffic CRO Actually Looks Like: A Real Example

-A B2B service provider with 600 monthly visitors and a 1.2% contact form conversion rate (7 leads/month).
+One of my clients — a B2B service provider with 600 monthly visitors and a 1.2% contact form conversion rate (7 leads/month) — came to me frustrated.
+They’d tried tweaking their homepage design and changing button colors.
+Nothing moved.
 Their goal: more leads without increasing ad spend.

 What we found with qualitative research: